Hello Machine Bros!

 Insert Shapes or Figures (Custom Columns) in Simplify3D

-As mentioned in the title, there is a way to insert custom collumns, but to do this, we must first create some figures or custom shapes, which will serve as support.
+As mentioned in the title, there is a way to insert custom columns but to do this, we must first create some figures or custom shapes, which will serve as support.

-In the next image you will see what we mean by custom collumns.
+In the next image, you will see what we mean by custom columns.

 The best thing about these brackets is that they are easy to remove, and the marks they leave when they are removed are also easy to get rid of.

 Using the tool that we show below, it will be very easy to cut these supports.

 - Remember to activate the option 3D Transform Gizmo.

 - Deactivate the option Uniform Scaling to be able to size the supports as you wish.

 - If you have a 0.4mm diameter nozzle, which is the most common, you can use 2.5mm diameter pillars up to 20mm high, with this height you will be sure that the supports will hardly fall.

 - For taller supports, it is recommended to use 6mm and 8mm diameter pillars.

 - Try not to overdo the inclination of the supports, remember that, in order to tilt the supports more, you must have enough layer height.
 We explain this in this same article in the section Layer Height.